KandukuriSukeerthi/KandukuriSukeerthi/README.md

 2. <a href="https://github.com/KandukuriSukeerthi/Retail-Sales-Analysis">**Retail Sales Analysis** </a>

-   Visualization and sales trend analysis using Python, SQL, and Power BI.
-Focused on revenue, profit margins, and growth trends.
+   Analyzed four years of retail sales data to uncover insights on revenue drivers, profit margins, and discount impacts.
+Leveraged Python and Power BI to identify top-performing regions, seasonal trends, and underperforming products, providing actionable recommendations for growth and profitability.

 3. <a href="https://github.com/KandukuriSukeerthi/Infrastructure-Discrepancies-Analysis">**Infrastructure Discrepancies Analysis**</a>